eunseolim123/student/index.md

 - I enjoy music.
 I play the piano and violin, and I lead an ensemble outside of school.

 ## Time Box
-Go to [Time Box](http://localhost:4200/student/compsci) to see my lab notebook.
+Go to [Time Box](http://localhost:4200/student/compsci) to see my Time Box.

 - Plans, Lists, [Scrum Boards](https://clickup.com/blog/scrum-board/) help you to track key events, show progress and record time.
 Effort is a big part of your class grade.
 Show plans and time spent!
 - [Hacks(Todo)](https://levelup.gitconnected.com/six-ultimate-daily-hacks-for-every-programmer-60f5f10feae) enable you to stay in focus with key requirements of the class.
 Each Hack will produce Tangibles.